ElasticRack/Southeast-Startup-Challenge/index.md

 ### Trail Cards

-An app that tracks the distance citizens travel on the bike trail and uploads the the data to a public leader to to challange, inspire and reward participants with hidden (virtual) discount rewards and weekly give aways to top riders and runners from supporting local businesses.
+An app that tracks the distance citizens travel on the bike trail and uploads the the data to a public leader board to challange, inspire and reward participants with hidden (virtual) discount rewards and weekly give aways to top riders and runners from supporting local businesses.

 ### Babylon